Some thoughts on language...

 What is language?

-Language isn't some hot new commodity fresh off the assembly line; language was here before you.
+Language was here before you.
 It was created by, maintained by, and evolved by all of humanity before you.

 You're a part of its current evolution and when you're gone, others will take over.

-Language is an entity made perceivable by our emotional senses.
-Connotation is made possible by cultural consensus, and semantics are formed from a need for calibration across people.
-Language is not a tool, but rather a solution satisfying our need for understanding.
+Connotation is made possible by cultural consensus, and semantics are formed from the need for meaning-calibration across people.
+Language is not a tool, but rather a solution to our need for understanding.

 Defining "Understanding"

 What is understanding?
 Is it just comprehension?
-Is the ability to intellectualize a concept?
+Is it the ability to intellectualize a concept?

 What is it called when we pull apart a concept and really see its parts?
 What if while we're looking through the kaleidoscope of ourselves, we give attention to just one of the fractals and its colors?